 But he did nothing.

-David took no action against his son, Amnon; meted out no punishment, no consequences.
+David took no action against his son, Amnon.
+He meted out no punishment, no consequences.

 To take action would have required a closer inspection of his own sins surrounding Bathsheba.
-In addition, to take action would require admitting how his sin had infected his household.
+In addition, taking action would require admitting how his sin had infected his household.

 Absalom, however, seethed with rage at what had been done to his sister.
 When his father refused to act, he did.
 But he did so with cunning.